 Using the values above the Summary is Calculated as follows:

-- Benefit for the Month = Annualized Benefit / Benefit duration (in days) * Production days in Month.
+- Benefit For Month = Annualized Benefit / Benefit duration (in days) * Days In Month.

 - Idea Value is driven by the VDT (Calculated by applying the formula on the actual and baseline values for the root node)